cuffery/ds_interview_prep/Product_Sense.md

 You don’t necessarily have to go into this immediately, but it’s a natural follow-up question the interviewer might ask.

 ## **Product Metrics**
+Time to whip out your funnel and rattle off these metrics as you see fit.

 **Users / Traffic:** How many users does the product have?
 How are they acquiring users?
 Which channels are the most effective in getting users?
 How (and why) has the user base grown overtime?
 How many active users are there?
 How do we define what an active user is?